Providing enrichment for your dog is one of the most important aspects of pet care and it's easy to incorporate into day-to-day life.

 Enrichments Helps with Puppy Socialization

 Enrichment toys and activities expose your puppy to a variety of sights, smells, sounds, and textures that help their brains develop.
-Problem solving skills they practice while young will help them grow into a resilient adult dog.
-The key for puppy enrichment is keeping everything positive and not letting them get too frustrated when solving puzzles.
+Problem-solving skills they practice while young will help them grow into a resilient adult dog.
+The key to puppy enrichment is keeping everything positive and not letting them get too frustrated when solving puzzles.
 Start easy and slowly work your way up to harder and harder puzzle toys.